shader-slang/slang/docs/design/coding-conventions.md

 * Finally, any includes for other features in the project

 Within each group, includes should be sorted alphabetically.
-If this breaks because of ordering issues for system/OS/third-party headers (e.g., `<Windows.h>` must be included before `<GL/GL.h>`), then ideally those includes should be mediated by a Slang-project-internal header that features can include.
+If this breaks because of ordering issues for system/OS/third-party headers (e.g., `<windows.h>` must be included before `<GL/GL.h>`), then ideally those includes should be mediated by a Slang-project-internal header that features can include.

 Namespaces
 ----------